kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ## Windows Support

-{{< feature-state for_k8s_version="v1.32" state="alpha" feature_gate_name="WindowsCPUAndMemoryAffinity" >}}
+{{< feature-state feature_gate_name="WindowsCPUAndMemoryAffinity" >}}

-The Topology Manager support can be enabled on Windows by using the `WindowsCPUAndMemoryAffinity` feature flag and requires a support in the container runtime.
+The Topology Manager support can be enabled on Windows by using the `WindowsCPUAndMemoryAffinity` feature gate and it requires a support in the container runtime.

 ## Topology manager scopes and policies